Testing ground for enterprise models

 Get in touch

-In 2018, Donald Kalff will tour the major European cities to discuss his ideas with policy makers and leaders of enterprise.
+In 2018 and 2019, Donald Kalff will tour the major European cities to discuss his ideas with policy makers and leaders of enterprise.
 If you are interested in a meeting with Donald, or have any questions about the Dutch economic landscape, feel free to get in touch!